 Played “Mystery Bag” game using objects from nature

 I made a nature scavenger hunt printable to help with this task.
-You are very welcome to download printable by subscribing to our list below!
+You are very welcome to download the printable here!

 The conversation took us in all sorts of directions trying to come up with adjectives to describe objects – talking about temperatures, weight, etc. One of the Montessori materials that teach to differentiate between rough and smooth surfaces is called Rough and Smooth Touch Boards.
 You can check out this video created by My Works Montessori for more details on that:

 We used a smooth leaf and rough surface of a concrete wall to do a similar presentation and lesson.
 Also learning to be gentle with plants was another valuable lesson my student learned when talking about “touch”.

 “Mystery Bag” is a wonderful tool to boost problem-solving skills and communication.
 Truly, there is no need to get fancy, a simple fabric bag works just fine for that.
 We have one that makes it easy for children to slide their hands through holes on the sides and put the bag around their neck.
 With the mystery bag, children practice describing objects and come up with different adjectives to talk about the item while trying to guess what it is.